vulkomilev/oumi/docs/faq/oom.md

 ## Distributed Training with FSDP

 If you have access to multiple GPUs, you can leverage FSDP to distribute the training process across multiple GPUs.
+To run FSDP jobs, make sure to invoke your training job with [`torchrun`](https://pytorch.org/docs/stable/elastic/run.html) to run on multiple GPUs/nodes.
+We also provide the `oumi distributed` wrapper to automatically try to set the flags needed for `torchrun`.
+For example, you can simply run `oumi distributed torchrun -m oumi train -c path/to/train.yaml`.

 1. Enable distributed training: